Soft Block/Area Block

 Closing The Block

-A defensive player might stick with one attacker during the game and jumping with that player every time.
+A defensive player might stick with one attacker during the game and jump with that player every time they make an approach.
 This is called commit blocking.
+This tactic may be used if a blocker is struggling to get to different sides of the court or if a hitter is playing particularly well.

 This is when the middle back player comes up to cover short shots like dinks and tips, leaving the other players available to make the next hit.